Fallout 3: Gameplay and design

 The original size of the Fallout 3 map was comparable to the size of the map in The Elder Scrolls IV: Oblivion.
 Bethesda incorporated various monuments from the Washington metropolitan area that would serve as visual landmarks to help the player navigate.
 For example, when the player leaves Vault 101 at the beginning of the game, they see the Washington Monument in the distance, which was meant to help the player determine where Washington, D.C. was in relation to Vault 101.
 About six months before release, Bethesda felt the map was too small.
 Whereas The Elder Scrolls IV: Oblivion was able to hide the distance between locations with mountains and trees, Fallout 3s barren wasteland setting meant that players were noticing locations too quickly.
-As a result, Bethesda increased the map size by roughly 20 percent, and spread out locations.
+As a result, Bethesda spread out locations and increased the map size by roughly 20 percent.
 Another map related issue brought up late in development was the fact that no one had modeled the White House.
-As there was not enough time to create another significant location on the map, the decision was made to instead display the remnants of the White House amidst a giant crater, and explain that it was one of the locations targeted by nuclear attacks.
+As there was not enough time to create another significant location on the map, the decision was made to instead display the remnants of the White House amidst a giant crater and explain that it was one of the locations targeted by nuclear attacks.
 Bethesda spread out enemy encounters so as to not inundate the player with excessive combat.
-In an attempt to keep the map unpredictable, they added random encounters the player can witness, such as a group of contract killers attacking a character, or a giant scorpion attacking a robot.
+In an attempt to keep the map unpredictable, they added random encounters the player can witness such as a group of contract killers attacking a character or a giant scorpion attacking a robot.